NintendoLink07/MythicIOGrabber/RecentChanges.md

 - Players of the opposing faction can now be favoured again.

-- The rare items in the gearing chart now have the correct color indicating their respective track they're on.
+- The rare items in the gearing chart now have the correct color indicating the respective track they're on.